dougeby/IntuneDocs/intune/apps-win32-app-management.md

 5. Once you have added the dependent app(s), click **Select**.
 6. Choose whether to automatically install the dependent app by selecting **Yes** or **No** under **Automatically Install**.
 7. Click **Save**.

+The end user will see Windows Toast Notifications indicating that dependent apps are being downloaded and installed as part of the Win32 app installation process.
+Additionally, when a dependent app is not installed, the end user will commonly see one of the following notifications:
+- 1 or more dependent app failed to install​
+- 1 or more dependent app requirements not met​
+- 1 or more dependent app is pending a device reboot

+If you choose not to **Automatically install** a dependency, the Win32 app installation will not be attempted.
+Additionally, app reporting will show that the dependency was flagged as `failed` and also provide a failure reason.
+You can view the dependency installation failure by clicking on a failure (or warning) provided in the Win 32 app [installation details](troubleshoot-app-install.md#win32-app-installation-troubleshooting).​

+Each dependency will adhere to Intune Win32 app retry logic (try to install 3 times after waiting for 5 minutes) and the global re-evaluation schedule.​ Also, dependencies are only applicable at the time of installing the Win32 app on the device.
+Dependencies are not applicable for uninstalling a Win32 app.​ To delete a dependency, you must click on the ellipses (three dots) to the left of the dependent app located at the end of the row of the dependency list.​

 ## Delivery Optimization